faa5115/reconstruction/README.md

 $$[\mathbf{d}] = [D _{sources}] [\mathbf{w}]$$

-subject to that the acquired coordinates do not change.
+subject that the acquired coordinates do not change.